Boston-University-Microbiome-Initiative/BU16s/README.md

 # BU16s
-16s pipeline that utilizes Boston University's SCC
+16s pipeline that utilizes Boston University's SCC.
+Uses QIIME2 with cutadapt to trim primers and dada2 to generate ASVs.
+Closed-reference pipeline is in production.

 # Set up
 There is no installation.
 The code exists in the SCC.